Last Updated on January 25, 2026

 Tour the D-Day Beaches from Paris or Bayeaux on a tour with free cancellation

 Today the Normandy American Cemetery and Memorial (9,388 burials) in Colleville-sur-Mer is the most famous among Americans.
 You’ll find other nationalities buried near the beaches where their armies came ashore.
-Also scattered all about Normandy are many cemeteries with the remains of the military from the U.S., Canada, England, Free French, the Commonwealth, Poland, Germany, and other nationalities.
+Also scattered about Normandy are the many cemeteries with the remains of the military from the U.S., Canada, England, Free French, the Commonwealth, Poland, Germany, and other nationalities.

 The Two Execeptions